Electronic Legal Deposit (UK)

 How do I access eLD (UK) material (books or articles or web archive)?

 Access to eLD (UK) material is available on PCs in the Berkeley, Lecky, Hamilton, and John Stearne Medical Library, Early Printed Books and Manuscripts & Archives reading rooms only.

-Titles of e-books can be searched for using Stella Search from anywhere, but can only be read from the above reading room PCs.
+Titles of e-books and articles can be searched for using Stella Search from anywhere, but can only be read from the above reading room PCs.

 The UK Web Archive also gives a dedicated inteface, again which is only accessible from the above reading room PCs.